Skip to main content

 • reunions.

-Costs that are out of scope for plans, studies and reports:
+• Some costs are also out of scope for plans, studies and reports, legal services

 • architectural design (other than preliminary designs to inform a feasibility study)